maovidal/MQTT_RedLion_Crimson/README.md

 This is an implementation of the MQTT protocol for devices programmed with RedLion Crimson 3.0 http://www.redlion.net/crimson-30

+To test it:
+- The broker has hardcoded the current ip of test.mosquitto.org.
+You may want to change it.
+- Configure and use Crimson Emulator (Set a propper Ethernet mapping).
+It is based on G306A device
+- Use a MQTT Client like http://mqttfx.jensd.de/index.php/download to help with the test
+- The Program Start fill the tags used to provide a basic configuration.
+It subscribes the device to ToRL and its predefined Pubish Topic is FromRL

+This documention is on the works...
+If doubts, please ask.

 Please note that currently this is considered in alpha stage, so future versions can lead disruptive changes to implementations based on this version.

 Important limitations: